 COVID-19 Symptom Screening

-All staff, students, and/or accompanying family members who will be participating in in-person activities must conduct a symptom screening for COVID-19 before participating in any in-person activity (e.g., conduct temperature check).
-An individual must not attend any in-person activity if they are experiencing any of the following symptoms within 10 days of the in-person activity:
+All staff, students, and/or accompanying family members who will be participating in in-person activities must conduct a symptom self-screening for COVID-19 before participating in any in-person activity (e.g., conduct temperature check).
+An individual must not attend any in-person activity if they are experiencing any of the following symptoms within 10 days of the in-person activity: If a student has a medical condition or alternate diagnosis or chronic illness that would exhibit COVID-19 like symptoms, please refer to the Medical Letter (Appendix B) for medical conditions for alternate diagnosis/chronic illness.
+Once completed, please submit the letter to the COVID-19 Compliance Officer.